This Pumpkin Pie Dip with Cinnamon Chips THM S, Low Carb tastes so much like a pumpkin pie…

 Follow me on Facebook for all my latest recipes and tips and turn on your notifications and be sure and like and leave comments so you get notified when I post.
-If you have a pinterest account be sure and follow Recipes from Nana’s Little Kitchen on pinterest too!
+If you have a pinterest account be sure and follow Recipes from Nana’s Little Kitchen there too!

 I was inspired to convert this Pumpkin Pie Dip with Cinnamon Chips to low carb/sugar free from this Sugary recipe.